chetanbg1/cbg-microservice/README.md

-	client -> username/ password -> server (validate the username and password, generate the JWT token using secret key) ->return the token to client in response next time whenever client request he will senf this token in the header -> server will validate this token and serves the request
+	client -> username/ password -> server (validate the username and password, generate the JWT token using secret key) ->return the token to client in response next time whenever client request he will send this token in the header -> server will validate this token and serves the request

   	eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c